hmcts/fact-data-api/src/functionalTest/README.md

 ## Structure

-- `config/` - Configuration loading from environment variables
+- `config/` - Configuration loading from environment variables (TEST_URL)
 - `controllers/` - Test classes for each controller
-- `data/` - Test data POJOs and builders
-- `helpers/` - Helper utilities (database access, test data creation)
+- `helpers/` - Helper utilities (TestDataHelper for fetching reference data, AssertionHelper for common assertions)
 - `http/` - HTTP client wrapper

 ## Test Approach

-Tests follow a simple, modular pattern:

-1. **Data Builders** - Use `CourtTestDataBuilder` to create test data with sensible defaults
+1. **Real Entities** - Use actual domain entities from main source code (e.g., `Court` entity) instead of test POJOs
+2. **Static Initialization** - Use `private static final` for HttpClient, ObjectMapper, and reference data
+3. **ObjectMapper Configuration** - JavaTimeModule for ZonedDateTime support, disable WRITE_DATES_AS_TIMESTAMPS
+4. **Type Safety** - Use strongly typed UUIDs throughout
+5. **Bidirectional Mapping** - POJO → JSON for requests, JSON → POJO for response validation
+6. **POST + GET Verification** - Create data then verify persistence by fetching it back
-2. **Helpers** - Use `TestDataHelper` to create data via API endpoints
+7. **Helpers** - `TestDataHelper` fetches reference data via API, `AssertionHelper` provides reusable assertions
+8. **Allure Reporting** - @Feature and @DisplayName annotations for test organization
-3. **No Fixtures** - Each test creates what it needs
+9. **No Fixtures** - Each test creates what it needs
-4. **No Cleanup** - Database is wiped between runs in a pipeline
+10. **No Cleanup** - Database is wiped between runs in the pipeline